adamgordonbell/agbell.github.io/content/blog/2024-05-10-earthly-writing.md

 This was before there were really solid LLMs that could criticize your work, which I tend to use nowadays.
 They can be quite helpful, acting like Cory did before to a certain extent.

-**Sarah Chen:** It's fascinating to hear about your editing process.
+**Sarah:** It's fascinating to hear about your editing process.
 Given that your writing often had little direct connection to Earthly's product, how did the company measure the success of these articles?
 Was there a way you tracked whether this exposure translated to business results?

 **Adam Gordon Bell:** We had analytics so we could measure visits to the homepage and track signups.
 With one of those earlier posts, which I think was "Don't Feed the Thought Leaders," we ended up getting direct emails from at least one enterprise who was interested in using our product.
 They had read the blog post, wondered what Earthly was, then clicked around and investigated.
 So we were able to actually see the results in people emailing us occasionally, which was pretty cool.

 Another big thing that started to happen was that the links we got based on that exposure helped us rank better for everything we did on Google.
 We started to get quite a bit of Google search traffic.
 And people had just heard of Earthly, that we existed and were a build tool.
 So the impact was definitely there.

-**Sarah Chen:** That's really valuable insight into how content translated to business outcomes.
+**Sarah:** That's really valuable insight into how content translated to business outcomes.
 Among all your successful pieces during your time at Earthly, which one do you think had the biggest impact, and what did you learn from that particular article's success?

 **Adam Gordon Bell:** I wrote a blog post on "When to Use Bazel."
 Bazel was one of our big competitors and really part of the inspiration for why Earthly was built.
 To write an article about Bazel, which was quite complex, I used some of my podcast interviewing experience to find a bunch of people who were familiar with Bazel, who had taken on big project migrations, and interviewed them.

 I think I interviewed about six people and then extracted all this interview-style advice from them about when to use it and when not to use it.
 That, I think, was a very accurate portrayal of Bazel, but also showed that it's a complex tool to use and not a fit for a lot of cases.
 That was kind of the message we wanted to get out there.
 So I think that was pretty impactful, but again, not in a direct way.

-**Sarah Chen:** That's a clever approach - using your interviewing skills to create balanced, authoritative content about a competitor.
+**Sarah:** That's a clever approach - using your interviewing skills to create balanced, authoritative content about a competitor.
 As your time at Earthly progressed, how did your content strategy evolve?
 Were there ways you had to adapt your approach as the company grew or as you gained more experience?

 **Adam Gordon Bell:** Eventually, we tried to get more specific about converting people to be Earthly users.
 We tried lots of experiments to get people to convert more.
 I don't think we ever really figured out some sort of secret sauce to get people from blog visitor to converting.